dependabot/api-docs/README.md

 Notifes Dependabot of a private dependency release.
 In response, Dependabot will check all of the repos that belong to an organisation your access token has access to.
-If any use an outdated version of the dependency and have their update schedule set to `live` Dependabot will create update PRs for them.
+If any use an outdated version of the dependency Dependabot will create update PRs for them.

-Only the following package managers support `live` update schedules:

-- `javascript`
-- `ruby:bundler`
-- `python`
-- `php:composer`
-- `dotnet:nuget`
-- `rust:cargo`
-- `elixir:hex`

 Note that this API is *not* a substitute for Dependabot being able to access your registry.
 When notified of a new version Dependabot triggers update runs